clearlysid/tauri-plugin-decorum/README.md

 "decorum:allow-show-snap-overlay",
 ```

-*there's likely a better way to handle plugin permissions that I haven't found, please let me know if you have!
+*there's probably a better way to handle plugin permissions that I haven't found yet. if you have, pls lmk!

 ## Development Guide